The complete guide to the best kitesurfing spots in Providenciales

 If you’re going for the reef, keep an eye on the tides as the low tide will expose the sharp coral.

-Grace Bay - this is a 10km long sandy beach with lots of space, but heavy tourist traffic.
+This is a 10km long sandy beach with lots of space, but heavy tourist traffic.
 Grace Bay is the popular tourist hotspot for the big resorts, many provide their own swimming zones.
 Better keep away from these to avoid any accidents involving swimmers.

 Particularly popular spot on Grace Bay beach is The Bight Park.
 This kitespot is shared with the local sailing club and many of them are beginners, so just make sure to keep a good distance and know your kitesurf etiquette.